 - Verification of Virginia Livestock Premises Registration.
 Register here.

 2. Planning and Zoning Division will send accepted application to Animal Care and Control.
 Animal Care and Control will schedule to visit the property, and if approved, will provide a Chicken Permit to the owner.
+Please note the chicken pen must be erected on the property for the Animal Control Officer to inspect during their visit.

 3. The Chicken Permit shall be displayed on the chicken pen at all times.